 Most people have a Christmas family tradition.
 Perhaps you exchange gifts at a certain time of day, go ice skating (at the mall if you live in the south like me), eat a favorite dish, or read the story of Jesus’s birth.
 I think our family has adopted most of these traditions.
 But one of […]

 Fresh off of a $787 billion stimulus package passed in February of 2009, congressional Democrats are now beginning to talk about passing a second, more modest stimulus package sometime within the next few months – aimed at easing the unemployment crisis.
 From Reuters: Congressional Democrats’ push for another U.S. stimulus package got a boost on […]

 Have you ever felt like you were pressured into spending money?
 Deep down you really knew you didn’t have the money to spend, but because of the situation, people around you or other factors, you ended up spending anyway.
 For those who are conscious spenders you know when one of these occasions is about to […]

 I‘ve been blogging for well over a year now, and in that time I’ve built up a considerable archive of articles.
 In fact, I’ve now published over 660 articles on this site.
 We’ve come a long way in the past year, going from a small blog that no one was reading, to the point where […]

 Bible Money Matters has been live on the web since January of 2008, and in that time the site has gone through 3 different designs, not all of them that great.
 I think the site is now to a pretty decent place that I’m happy with.
 But let’s take a look back at some […]

 Make Extra Money!
 Cash Crate Update A while back I posted a couple of times about a site that I was using to make some extra money using a site called Cash Crate.
-I actually did a full cash crate tutorial explaining how you can set up an account and get started on filling our […]
+I did a full cash crate tutorial explaining how you can set up an account and get started on filling out surveys […]